IrvingZha0/lab-bcos/docs/Contract_Name_Service/README.md

 }

 ```
-**When the contract object is built by the loadByName method, then the contract object is passed through the contract interface by using CNS. **
+**When the contract is built by the loadByName, then the contract called by CNS. **

 > HelloWorld instance = HelloWorld.loadByName("HelloWorld", web3j, credentials, gasPrice , gasLimit);

-HelloWorld's contract object is built by loadByName, so subsequent calls to get and set are by using CNS.
+HelloWorld's contract is built by loadByName, so get and set are called by CNS.

 * P.S.:
-The loadByName prototype in the java Wrap code generated by the contract XX.sol is as follows:
+The java Wrap code loadByName prototype generated by contract XX.sol as follows:

 ```java
  public static XX loadByName(String contractName, Web3j web3j, Credentials credentials, BigInteger gasPrice, BigInteger gasLimit) {